shaykalyan/shaykalyan.github.io/eleventy/posts/2022/code-review-practices.md

 I'll also add other sections depending on what's going on.
 For example, I'll call out a Todo section to inform the reviewer that there are other pieces that are still to be done, state what they are, and whether they are to be done before the PR completes or as follow ups.
 A similar *Out of Scope* section would describe changes that the reviewer might think to ask for but can be called out that it's not in scope of the deliverable or the PR.

 ## Reviewing your own code
 Once I've the PR created and published, the first thing I do is go through and review the code myself.
-Of course I've done the diff myself and reviewed it prior, but this extra pass through serves another purpose: asking specific questions to reviewers or to give even more context in the code patches itself!
+Of course I've done the diff myself and reviewed it prior to the push, but this extra pass through serves another purpose: asking specific questions to reviewers or to give even more context among in the code patches itself!
 I often leave behind comments prefixed with `**FYI**: ...` to give more detail to clarify any potential sources of confusion, or just simply say, *hey, this massive red patch was just moved to another file*-- do my best to reduce the cognitive overhead for the reviewer 'cos I really want that green tick-- selfish.. or smart?! 🤔

 ## Reviewing others code
+This next